hhubbell/smartkeg/README.md

 ```

 ## History
-Originally, we scoped the project to gather information using distinct processes and let a web server handle displaying the information to the user.
-This had some very distinct drawbacks:
+Originally, the Smartkeg system scope was to gather information using distinct processes and let a web server handle displaying the information to the user; this had some very distinct drawbacks.
+First, and most important, was interprocess communication.
+By creating a main process that is responsible for spawning, managing, and maintaining communication with other child processes, the system becomes much more robust; the main process is now able to see into all the seperate elements of the system and asynchronously create new data models, update server responses, and read/write to the database.
-* Contention
-* Data Sharing
-* Bloat

-## Today
-Smartkeg is driven by a main process with 4 distinct child processes; Temperature Sensor, LED Display, Flow Meter, and Smartkeg Server.

-## Accessing Data Through the Web
-Smartkeg serves current information about its contents with a python web server, and data is asynchronously updated with JavaScript.
+Of course, this comes at a cost; particularly, the cost of developing these processes is much higher than combining pre-built components.
+Large scale web servers had too large a footprint for the Smartkeg's needs.
+The system required the optimal amount of control of how data is transmitted to different client devices at the lowest possible expense.

+Ultimately, the Smartkeg system is lean, intellegent, responsive, and fast.
+The system is able to quickly respond to each new request instantly, and push new data to clients with minimal overhead.